How to Get Into ESG: What Qualifications Do You Need?

 What are the career qualifications for ESG?

 Qualifications for a career in ESG can differ based on the industry and role.
 Generally, having a solid educational foundation in relevant areas like sustainability studies, environmental science, economics, finance, or social sciences is advantageous.
-Additionally, obtaining specialised certifications focused on ESG standards and practices can also bolster one's qualifications.
+Additionally, obtaining specialized certifications focused on ESG standards and practices can also bolster one's qualifications.

 Having practical experience through internships, research projects, or working in sustainability-related roles can be very useful for an ESG career.
 Other important factors for success in this field include analytical skills, effective communication, stakeholder engagement, industry knowledge, and an ethical mindset.